 HB8 also provided for the implementation of the Financial Aid for Swift Transfer (FAST) program.
 FAST is an optional program available to public institutions of higher education, as defined under TEC, Section 61.003(8).
 By statute, the FAST program requires that eligible students at participating institutions incur no cost for their dual credit coursework.
 An eligible student will not pay tuition and fees for an eligible dual credit course.
-Books, supplies, and other course materials must also be provided at no cost to an eligible student.
+Books, supplies, and other course materials must also be provided at no cost to an eligible students.
 Students are "eligible students" under the FAST program if they:

-- Are enrolled in an eligible dual credit course at a public school district or charter school (i.e., eligible for Foundation School Program funding); and - Are taking a course offered through an institutional agreement, as outlined in TAC, Section 4.84, from an institution of higher education that has opted to participate in FAST; and - Were qualified for free/reduced-price lunch in any of the four school years prior to the academic year in which they enroll in the dual credit course.
+- 1. Are enrolled in an eligible dual credit course at a public school district or charter school (i.e., eligible for Foundation School Program funding); and - 2.
+Are taking a course offered through an institutional agreement, as outlined in Texas Administrative Code, Title 19, Part 1, Chapter 4, Subchapter D, Section 4.84, from an institution of higher education that has opted to participate in FAST; and - 3.
+Were qualified for free/reduced-price lunch in any of the four school years prior to the academic year in which they enroll in the dual credit course.